 |photograph by Wurts Bros., from the collection of the Museum of the City of New York|

-The next door neighbors must have been close, for on the same day, September 17, 1915, architect W. I. Morris filed plans for renovations to both houses.
+Upon completion of the massive remodeling in 1911, she sold the house to her brother, George Bliss Agnew.
+On the same day, September 17, 1915, architect W. I. Morris filed plans for renovations to both houses.
 They were identical in scope, "extend stairs and bedrooms," at a cost of $3,000 each.
 (In 1930 Catherine would hire architect William F. Dominick to completely remodel No. 123.)

 Agnew's family on his father's side first arrived in Philadelphia in 1786.
 His mother, Mary Hervey Bliss, traced her American roots to Thomas Bliss who settled in Braintree, Massachusetts in 1635.
 Born in 1868, George graduated from Princeton College in 1891.
 He entered the Wall Street firm of Cuyler, Morgan & Co.
 Rather floridly, in 1902 The Successful American said "Soon after his graduation he surrendered the allurements of a professional life for the desk of the counting-room, and his life, so far, has been devoted mainly to financial and commercial pursuits, in which he has displayed remarkable vigor, together with integrity of character, perseverance and shrewd business tact."